TheThingSystem/steward/nodewiki/Developer/Things/01_ThingProtocol.md

 if the thing is a PTZ mount for a mobile device, the _udn_ parameter must uniquely identify the PTZ mount, regardless of whatever mobile device is providing the implementation.
-(Think of the _udn_ parameter as the MAC address, and not the IP address, of the thing: the IP address of a thing may change, but its MAC address never will.)
+(Think of the _udn_ parameter as the serial number of the care function, and not the IP or MAC address of the platform: the IP or MAC address of a thing may change, but its serial number never will.)

 When the steward receives the _register_ message, either a detailed result or error response is returned.